k4m4/wifipass.co/readme.md

 1. Navigate to your project's "Service accounts" settings (`Project Settings > Service accounts`) to generate a private key.
 1. Encode the private key using `base64` and add it to your `FIREBASE_PRIVATE_KEY` environment variable.
 1. The file that was downloaded when generating the Firebase private key should also include a `client_email` address.
 Use that for your `FIREBASE_CLIENT_EMAIL` environment variable.
 1. In the Firebase console, navigate to the `Realtime Database` page.
-Copy the database's URL and add it to the `FIREBASE_DB_URL` environmet variable.
+Copy the database's URL and add it to the `FIREBASE_DB_URL` environment variable.

 ## Development